phouse512/blog/_posts/2017-03-14-practical-unit-testing-mocks-python-3.markdown

 The final key point to note here is the path of the patch string for `sys`.
 You'll notice that the patch is not on `@patch("sys.exit")`, this is intentional.
-Because you want to mock the import in that module, you must specify the path of the module import and making the call, `archiver.archive.sys.exit`.
+Because you want to mock the import call _from_ that module, you must specify the path of the module importing and making the call, `archiver.archive.sys.exit`.
 If you don't do this, your code won't fail, but the usage of `sys` in your code won't get mocked as expected.